leios/space-junk/src/content/lars_2.md

     "Turns out abs are all you need."

 # A story I know you knew

+On the topic of divulging secrets, here is a story that I know you know, but you don't know that I know you know.
+You know?

+Well, until you read this.

+Then you'll know that I knew you knew the whole time.

 SUPERFIN ADVENTURE with JAKE
 Micheal and I were diving one day and came across a small hemisphere underneath the kelp processing facility.
 It was hard to find because of, well, the kelp around it.